-Lisnavagh House is available for private hire, exclusive weddings, retreats, corporate events and hosts annual community and social events.
+Lisnavagh House is available for private hire, bespoke weddings, retreats, corporate outings and business retreats and hosts annual community and social events.
 Also available to guests are short term rental of our self catering cottages and The Stables Courtyard on the grounds.

 The name “Lisnavagh” is believed to come from the Irish Lios na BhFea, which means garden or enclosure of trees.
 Situated near Rathvilly in the north of Co Carlow, Lisnavagh has been in the Bunbury family since they first rented the land, 11 generations ago, in 1676 from the Earl of Arran.
 They built the first Lisnavagh House in 1696 and then bought the land in 1708.

 Lisnavagh is a Victorian Gothic country house set in ten acres of pleasure grounds.
 There’s this feeling of grandeur as you sweep up the drive to the house.
 My favourite aspect of the garden has to be the spectacular Irish Yew Walk.— The Holiday Magazine

 The 600 acre Estate includes Lisnavagh House, several cottages, superb grazing and tillage land.
 There are 200 acres of mainly hardwood woodland playing host to Beech, Oak, Ash and many other woodland species, allowing a healthy biodiversity of flora and wildlife to thrive.
 This well-managed woodland offers suitable logs to the Lisnavagh Timber Project for the crafting of uniquely traceable Bunbury Boards and other wooden products.